30 Reasons Why You Should Visit Taiwan (See Pictures!)

 Mount Hehuanshan, Taiwan

-Reason 15: Rock formations in Taiwan are out of this world.
+Rock Formations in Taiwan are Out of This World

 Yehliu Geopark, Taiwan

-Yehliu Geopark is one incredible place in Taiwan full of rock formations carved by nature in a million-year interaction of the land and the tides.
+Yehliu Geopark is an incredible place in Taiwan, full of rock formations carved by nature through a million-year interaction of the land and the tides.
 It is an excellent place to appreciate the creativity of nature.

-Here, you will see rocks that seem like animals and parts of the human body.
-The super intriguing and unusual formations that you must not miss out on checking in Yehliu Geopark are the Honeycombed Rock and the Ice Cream rock.
+Here, you will see rocks that resemble animals and parts of the human body.
+The super intriguing and unusual formations that you must not miss when visiting Yehliu Geopark are the Honeycombed Rock and the Ice Cream Rock.

 Taroko Gorge, Taiwan

-On the eastern coast of the main island, you will find the Grand Canyon of Taiwan.
-It is called Taroko Gorge.
-It is another wondrous work of nature formed by millions of years of erosion.
+On the eastern coast of the main island, you will find the Grand Canyon of Taiwan, known as Taroko Gorge.
+It is another wondrous work of nature, formed by millions of years of erosion.

-The sights I saw between the giant rocks literally made my mouth open for some minutes during our stroll along the trails.
-Taroko Gorge is one of the unique places in the world in Taiwan that defines why Taiwan is worth visiting.
+The sights I saw between the giant rocks literally left my mouth open for several minutes during our stroll along the trails.
+Taroko Gorge is one of the unique places in Taiwan that defines why it is worth visiting.

 Shifen, Taiwan